tscheys/tscheys.github.io/_posts/2015-09-28-NoMoreForLoops.md

 ---
 layout: post
-title: Protip: Stop writing for loops
+title: Stop writing for loops
 ---
 ##Use the native forEach function instead.
 ###Example: